rubigdata/bigdata-blog-2019-tendr-un/assignment2.md

 The mapping function in WordCount is map(Object key, Text value, Context context), and this  function processes each line in the document one at a time, and then makes a key-value pair for each word and the amount of times it encounters that word.
 A sample of the output from 100.txt/Complete Shakespeare:

-> wolfish,	1
+> wolvish	2
 >
-> wolves	10
+> wolvish-ravening	1
 >
-> wolves'	1
-> wolves,	4
-> wolves.
-2
-> wolvish	2
-> wolvish-ravening	1
 > woman	162
+>
 > woman!
 18
+>
 > woman'd.
 1
+>
 > woman's	65

-By using the terminal to count all the occurances of 'Romeo' and 'Juliet' in the output file given by WordCount, I find 313 instances of Romeo, and 206 of Juliet.
+By using the terminal to count all the occurances of 'Romeo' and 'Juliet' (in different keys) in the output file given by WordCount, I find 313 instances of Romeo, and 206 of Juliet.